nedwards/developing-with-accessibility/README.md

 ### Skip Links + Landmark Roles

 Allows vision impaired and users with motor disabilities to quickly bypass the main navigation and jump to sections of the page.
+The skip links correspond to the id of the landmark roles.

 ```html
 <!-- Skip links -->